England Football Online

 ELO rating 21st

-Colours: Red shirts and white shorts
+Colours Red shirts with white laced collar, and white shorts

 Wales Lineup

-Peers, Edward J. 27 31 December 1886 G Wolverhampton Wanderers FC, England 3 4 GA
+Peers, Edward J. 27 31 December 1886 G Wolverhampton Wanderers FC, England 3 4ᵍᵃ

 Russell, Moses R. 25 20 May 1888 RB Merthyr Town AFC 3 0